yakuzadave/pymud-ss13/README.md

 - **Cargo System**: Order supplies through vendors and track department inventory.
 - **Away Missions**: Basic shuttle travel and off-station exploration with environmental hazards.
 - **Physics System**: Materials react to pressure and temperature with damage cascading to nearby structures.
+- **Robotics System**: Build cyborg units from parts and manage their modules.

 ## Requirements